- Liver Chestnut Arabian Mare

 In late 2011, nearly two years after her last return to the Sanctuary, Sara began to make a human friend.
 Later, in 2012, Sara made a horse friend, the wonderful pony mare Sandy.
 In the summer of 2014, we saw for the first time Sara engage in grooming another horse – an emotionally healthy and natural horse behavior.

-Today, Sara comes from the field when called by name!
-She is often affectionate to humans, interested in her world, sometimes comical and sometimes demanding.
-In short she is year by year recovering and becoming an emotionally healthy horse.
+Eventually, Sara came from the field when called by name!
+She was often affectionate to humans, interested in her world, sometimes comical and sometimes demanding.
+In short she was year by year recovering and becoming an emotionally healthy horse.
 This is why we no longer adopt out our horses.
 Even when a horse’s physical needs have been met after serious neglect or abuse, the journey toward emotional health takes years.
-Sara will spend the rest of her life at our Sanctuary, continuing on her journey, with both people and equine friends at her side.
+Sara spent the rest of her life at our Sanctuary, continuing on her journey, with both people and equine friends at her side.